metaspartan/inframon/README.md

 ## Usage

-Once the service is running, you can access the ⚡Inframon dashboard by opening a web browser and navigating to:
+Once a master server Inframon service is running, you can access the ⚡Inframon dashboard by opening a web browser and navigating to:

 ```
 http://192.168.1.250:3869